Whether you have a toddler, preschooler or young school-aged child, involve him in a variety of different activities.

 Children ages 2 to 5 years should play actively many times a day.
 Short bursts of activity add up!
+Always make sure that your child has appropriate safety gear when being active.

-MediaUsePlan to create a family media use plan.
+Visit healthychildren.org/MediaUsePlan to create a family media use plan.

 The first two years of life are critical during the growth and development of your child’s brain.
 Your child needs positive contact with other children and adults.
 Too much screen time can have a negative affect on your child’s brain development.
 This is especially true when your child is learning to talk and play with others.

 It may be difficult, but don’t let an electronic device become your babysitter.
-Plopping your child in front of the TV while you do housework (or rest) isn’t helping him.
-The connections being built in your child’s brain during his first few years of life are critical.
+Plopping your child in front of the TV while you do housework (or rest) isn’t helping them.
+The connections being built in your child’s brain during their first few years of life are critical.
 Instead of watching TV, your child should be spending time listening to you read and sing, playing with you, looking at pictures and listening to music.

 Screen time includes watching television and using cellphones, video games, computers and other electronic devices.